Education for Sustainability

 Director of Sustainability Education Programs, West Chester University

-The Education for Sustainability (EfS – Philly) project will create a model for development of master teachers in Education for Sustainability.
-The model will prepare teachers to deliver STEM curriculum using sustainability themes.
-Fourteen teachers from the School District of Philadelphia and three faculty members from the Community College of Philadelphia will learn to incorporate hands-on pedagogies that put learning into action by providing students the opportunities to address authentic sustainability challenges in their own schools and communities.
-Master teachers will support implementation of the School District of Philadelphia’s comprehensive sustainability plan, GreenFutures, which calls for inclusion of education for sustainability principles throughout the curriculum.
+The Education for Sustainability Workgroup of the Philadelphia STEM Ecosystem works to implement a model of place-based education for sustainability throughout the Philadelphia region.
+The focus of the effort is on supporting teachers to include education for sustainability content (EFS Standards) and authentic, place-based pedagogies that put learning into action in their teaching.
+Our aim is to ensure that students have both the opportunities to address authentic sustainability challenges in their own schools and communities and the connection to community resources to find solutions.
+The Workgroup actively supports implementation of the School District of Philadelphia’s comprehensive sustainability plan, GreenFutures, which calls for inclusion of education for sustainability principles throughout the curriculum.